halidanmu/THUUMS/README.md

 ## Introduction

 Morphological segmentation is a natural language processing task that aims to segment to its' corresponding morphemes, which are smallest meaning unit.
-THUUyMorphoSegmenter is an open-source toolkit for neural machine translation developed by [the Natural Language Processing Group at Tsinghua University](http://nlp.csai.tsinghua.edu.cn/site2/index.php?lang=en).
+THUUMS(Tsinghua University Uyghur Morphology Segmenter) is an open-source toolkit for neural machine translation developed by [the Natural Language Processing Group at Tsinghua University](http://nlp.csai.tsinghua.edu.cn/site2/index.php?lang=en).

 ## Usage
 In the trunk folder